xFijo/discord-nitro-sniper/README.md

-use on repl with a secret or env file if u dont have hacker plane
+use on repl with a secret or env file if u dont have hacker plan